 - How will the vaccination campaign take place?

-Persons eligible for vaccination in Geneva who received their first dose of vaccine abroad can receive their second dose in Geneva as long as their vaccine is recognised in Switzerland (Comirnaty® - Pfizer/BioNTech ; Spikevax® - Moderna & Vaxzevria® (CH1DoX1-S) - AstraZeneca) and they have proof of vaccination.
+Persons eligible for vaccination in Geneva, who received their first dose of vaccine abroad, can receive their second dose or their booster dose in Geneva as long as their vaccine is recognised in Switzerland and they have proof of vaccination.
 They can submit a request by e-mail.

-As of September 14, 2021, pregnant women no longer need to present a medical certificate, nor their written consent to be vaccinated.
-Since May 28, 2021, the FOPH has expanded its recommendation for vaccination with mRNA vaccines, starting in the second trimester, for all pregnant women.
+Since September 14, 2021, pregnant women no longer need to present a medical certificate, nor their written consent to be vaccinated.
+Since May 28, 2021, the FOPH recommends mRNA vaccination, starting in the second trimester, for all pregnant women.
 Vaccination is also recommended for breastfeeding women as well as women who are planning a pregnancy.